CONSOLIDATED CHARITY OF BURTON UPON TRENT

 An application form must be completed by each candidate.
 This provides information on personal details, successfully completed courses of study including results of public examinations, 16-19 courses that have been examined (with results) or to be examined.
 Candidates should include any National Qualifications including vocational courses and music.
 It is important for candidates to include bona fide estimated grades for post-16 courses that can be confirmed by the School / College

 Applicants must complete a Personal Statement.
 This should be clearly legible and on no more than one side of A4 paper.
-The Personal Statement may be produced on a word processor but it must include the applicant's name at the top and it must be signed and dated.
+The Personal Statement may be typed, but it must include the applicant's name at the top and it must be signed and dated.
 When preparing their Personal Statement, applicants should be aware that the Trustees will take into particular account the following criteria.

 Personal strengths, skills and weaknesses.